-Each month the IES presents a monthly live webinar with topics we believe will be beneficial to our membership and the public at large.
-We are excited with this new program and we hope that you will join us.Look for detailed instructions to register next week.
-We are looking forward to your participation.
-If you have any questions please forward them to Tom Butters, Director of Education firstname.lastname@example.org.
+Each month, the IES presents a live webinar on topics we believe will be beneficial to our membership and the public at large.
+We are excited to offer you this education-oriented program where you can expand your knowledge about lighting and earn IES continuing education credits (CEUs).
+We hope that you will join us.
+Consult the listing below for upcoming webinars.
+For the benefit of our members, we also list our webinar schedule in IES NEWS that is distributed every other week to IES members.
+We look forward to your participation.
+If you have general questions about the webinars, please forward them to Tom Butters, Director of Education firstname.lastname@example.org.

 To obtain IES CEUs you must be individually logged in for the duration of the webinar.